aztfmod/landingzone_data_analytics/examples/synapse_analytics/README.md

-# CAF landing zones for Terraform - Databricks Cluster example
+# CAF landing zones for Terraform - Synaspe Analytics example

-Deploys a Databrics Cluster in a virtual network, with instance pool.
+Deploys a Synapse workspace, with sparkp  pool and SQL pool in virtual network.

 DAP landing zone operates at **level 3**.